 First and foremost, this kind of fee is a particularly common practice in the business world.
 A late fee can be described as an added cost attributed to the client due to their liability for any payment delay.
 Unsettled invoices create a significant problem in today’s business market for freelancers and companies of all sizes.
 Many corporations dedicate specific departments to guarantee that clients pay for their products and services in good time.

 For freelancers and SMBs, tracking payments and following up with clients regarding outstanding invoices is a time-consuming task.
-Therefore, the use of an invoicing and billing software like Elorus will notify you about upcoming due and overdue invoices.
-You can always schedule reminders to be sent to you, your team and most importantly, your clients.
+Therefore, the use of invoicing and billing software like Elorus will notify you about upcoming due and overdue invoices.
+You can always schedule reminders to be sent to you, your team, and most importantly, your clients.
 Let’s not forget that through Elorus, you can also send notifications to clients with an amount due or overdue.

 Why should you charge late fees?

 Late payment fees on invoices mean extra costs for your clients.
 Naturally, there is a variety of client behaviors in the business market.
 They could either not care about paying more or conform to the due date stated on the invoice to avoid paying extra money.

 Mostly, late fees aim at prompting the clients to pay off their debts.
 Thus, they should be described explicitly in the contract’s payment terms and conditions.
 A client that does not pay attention to the agreement and does not pay on time; will still have to settle the payment plus the late fee.